graham-fletcher-athome-org/Taca/README.md

   /*The names of sub folders that should be made within the managed environment*/ content_folder_names      = []

   /*The integration details for github.
 The git_identity_token_secret is passed from this inputs in this sample.
 It only needs to be provided once as it stored in secret manager.
   Future invocations need not provide this value, it will be retreived from sectret manager.*/ github_app_intigration_id = <github integration id>
   git_identity_token_secret = var.git_identity_token
 }

 /*Create a builder with a new repository called bootstrap.
-This will be used to self-host the managed environments own configuration module "boot_strap" {
+This will be used to self-host the managed environments own configuration*/ module "boot_strap" {
   source              = "github.com/graham-fletcher-athome-org/scaffold//builder/?ref=v2"
   managed_environment = module.testing